SeiraGnn/C-language/readability/README.md

+TITLE: Readability

+USAGE: Text: Harry Potter was a highly unusual boy in many ways.
+For one thing, he hated the summer holidays more than any other time of year.
+For another, he really wanted to do his homework, but was forced to do it in secret, in the dead of the night.
+And he also happened to be a wizard.
+Grade 5

 This program estimates the grade level required to comprehend a given text.
 Your first intuition on how to assess a text's level would be to employ a human expert to read it and pass judgement; nevertheless, how could one go about achieving this programmatically?